 - If you quit using tobacco, how long have you been tobacco free?

 - Did you admit e-cigarette use on your application?

 - Did your medical exam results test positive or negative for nicotine?

 What if I am just using e-cigarettes to quit smoking and rarely use them?

 If you have been using e-cigarettes to quit smoking and no longer smoke regular cigarettes and also rarely use e-cigarettes, disclose in your application that you seldom use them.
 If no traces of nicotine show up in your urine sample, there is a chance you would be qualified for non-smoker life insurance rates.

-Example: You lied on your application saying you never used any tobacco or nicotine product and were offered a 20-year $1,000,000 term policy for $53 a month.
-During the two-year contestability period, the insurance company discovered you actually are a daily e-cigarette user.
-Your policy suddenly drops down to a $175,000 death benefit instead of $1,000,000 because that’s what the $53/month smoker-rate would be.
+You lied on your application saying you never used any tobacco or nicotine product and were offered a 20-year $1,000,000 term policy for $53 per month.
+You die during the two-year contestability period and the insurance company investigates the claim.
+They discover you were actually a daily e-cigarette user.
+Since you misrepresented yourself, the insurance company is now only liable to pay your beneficiaries a $175,000 death benefit instead of $1,000,000 because that’s what the $53 per month smoker-rate would pay for.

-Being honest on your application about your e-cigarette use is important because if we have all the facts we can go to the appropriate insurance carrier to make sure you get the best life insurance policy for your situation.
-We review your case and shop the appropriate carriers, this is called doing an underwriting study, to get you the best coverage possible.
+Being honest on your application about your e-cigarette use is important because if Quotacy has all the facts we can go to the appropriate insurance company to make sure you get the best life insurance policy.
+When you apply through Quotacy, your agent reviews your case to make sure you’re matched with the insurance company that will give you the best rate.

 If you’re an e-cigarette user, now is the time to buy life insurance.
 With the new research information coming out, insurance companies are likely to get more strict with use as time goes on, not more lenient.
 Get a free term life insurance quote now.